notslang/jade-book/views/_ch6.md

 ###Calling Mixins

-The syntax for calling mixins is also similar to that of function calls, except we prefix the function name with a `+` to say that it isn’t a tag (which can look quite similar).
+The syntax for calling mixins is also similar to that of function calls, except we prefix the function name with a `+` to say that it isn't a tag (which can look quite similar).
 So using our `book` mixin, we can call it with the following:

 ```jade
 ul#books